 |Legacy reports require that a 'Target' be selected in order to identify what entity Reports list the report will appear in.
 To have a report available in more than one entity Reports list, the user must create a different report and choose a different Target each time.
 For example, to be able to run the same report at both the Organization and the Portfolio levels, the user must create a report with Target 'Organization' and then recreate the report with Target 'Portfolio'.|

 Every report has a single 'Type' that must be selected and determines what the report output will be.
 While you are designing, you can switch between Types to find the visualization that you like best.
 For example, you can see whether you prefer a column, bar, pie, or donut visualization for your report.
 These visualizations are much more modern and appealing than the Legacy visualizations.
 There is no option to switch between visualizations while viewing a report; to have two different visualizations for the same report data, you will need to create one report, then copy it and change to the other visualization.

-There are currently 13 report Types, with Gantt and others still to be added:
+There are currently 15 report Types, with others still to be added based on Beta feedback:

 Each report can have a default 'Output Type' and up to 5 other Output Types that they can design and allow the user to switch between while viewing the report.
 For each of the selected Output Types, the user must select the fields and options; basically it is the same as creating a unique report for each selected Output Type, but all are contained within a single report.
 The default Output Type is shown when the report is rendered and knowledgeable users can toggle to other Output Types while viewing the report.